Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Defines the name of the HTTP request header from which the Admin API will attempt to identify the Kong Admin user.
+Defines the name of the HTTP request header from which the Admin API attempts to identify the Kong Admin user.

 ### admin_gui_auth_password_complexity